AhaLabs/ahalabs.github.io/src/pages/posts/graph-grant-09-2022.md

 title: "Grant Application to The Graph"
 pubDate: "2022-09-29"
 author: "@chadoh"
+description: "We applied for a grant from The Graph.
+Here's the proposal."
 ---

 We applied for a grant from [The Graph](https://thegraph.com/en/).
 Here are the interesting parts.